toru173/nomi-discord-python/README.md

 <details>

-<summary>Preparing a Discord Bot</summary>
+<summary>Setting Up a Discord Bot</summary>

-### Preparing a Discord Bot
+### Setting Up a Discord Bot
 Before you can have a Nomi talk on Discord, we need to go through a few steps to get Discord ready to listen to your Nomi.
 Creating a Discord Bot only has to be done once per Nomi.
-There are a lot of steps, but if you follow them carefully you should have no trouble.
+There are a lot of steps, but if you follow them carefully you should find it easy.
 Let's get started!

 #### Create an Application
 [Sign in](https://discord.com/developers/) to the Discord Developer portal.
 Once you log in, click on 'Applications' from the menu on the left.